It's back to school time! We're changing the covers of the ironing boards!

 Ta-da!
 The board cover is finished.

 And there you go, isn’t my new cover beautiful?
-Plus, it completely matches the pretty wallpaper of the workshop.
-It’s always pleasant to have nice things in sight...
+Plus, it perfectly matches the lovely wallpaper in the workshop.
+It’s always nice to have pretty things in sight...

 I am delighted with my new ironing board covers that sew up super fast but are very practical in the life of a sewing workshop.